-We all sat straight up, the senior citizens, the teaching staff and fellow students.
+We all sat straight up, the senior citizens, the teaching staff and us, the young and excited students who really just wanted to rub shoulders with the mighty who and who.
 He took off the time to read out his lecture.
-It was a loaded pact of information.
+It was a loaded pack of information.
 He schooled all of us in attendance.
 His lecture would pass for a book of its own like Randy Pausch’s Last Lecture of sort.
 After the lecture, the MC announced that a copy of the paper would be shared with the journalists covering the event.
 I was not a journalist but somehow I could not leave without a copy of my own.

 I was overjoyed as I turned the last pages of his memoir to find that Dr Martin Aliker republished this same lecture.
-It is that relevant as it was then.
+It is relevant today as it was then.

 Given that there are not many senior citizens in this country that have written down their stories, The Bell is Ringing stands out as a master piece of its own, not that the narrator is so humorous but because he teaches more than many of us know about our country.
 A number of authors have written on the political history of the country but very few, if any, have written about the business history.
 The commonest business history of the country that you will ever hear of is the expulsion of the Asians by Idi Amin in 1972.
 Dr Aliker has been at the pinnacle of the corporate business in Uganda and he tells it all.